 The Sacrament of Matrimony ideally takes place during a Eucharistic liturgy.
 Those being married are the ministers of Christ’s grace and mutually confer the Sacrament upon each other by expressing their consent in the presence of the Church.
 The necessary elements in celebrating the sacrament include: the freedom of consent– that is a free act of the will on the part of each of the parties, which involves a lifelong, exclusive commitment, and openness to children.
 A priest or deacon assists at the celebration and witnesses attest that marriage is an ecclesial reality.
 The grace of the Sacrament aims at creating deep personal unity; it demands indissolubility and faithfulness in mutual giving and is open to fertility (CCC, 1621-1654)

 CONGRATULATIONS on your engagement and your decision to get married in the Catholic Church at St. Francis of Assisi parish.
-Weddings are essential to the life of the Church and we are excited you have chosen our parish for this most special event in your lives!
+Weddings are essential to the life of the Church and we are excited to journey with you during this special time of preparation.

 Our goal is to guide you through the process and make the experience of planning and preparing your wedding meaningful.